keelback-code/odd-art-history/README.md

 ## Credits

-Code
+Content

-For the Hannah Gadsby video I used the code that YouTube provides for embedding videos, but removed autoplay, changed the size and altered the title attribute.
+* For the Hannah Gadsby video I used the code that YouTube provides for embedding videos, but removed autoplay, changed the size and altered the title attribute for accessibility.

-Images
+* Much of the text content on the painting pages comes from my own knowledge as an Art History major at the University of Sydney but has been researched for accuracy and individual references are listed on each page.
+* gallery toggle code ref if implemented - https://www.digitalocean.com/community/tutorials/css-css-only-click-handler
+* Solution for how to float navigation bar items right without changing their order from user huntermacd on stackoverflow post: https://stackoverflow.com/questions/20920265/horizontal-menu-how-to-float-right-but-keep-the-menu-items-in-the-correct-order*/
+* Received assistance from Alan in tutor support on aligning subtitle text

+Media

-All images were taken from Wikimedia commons and are free to use.
+* All images were taken from Wikimedia commons and are in the public domain.
 References are provided on each page.
-The gallery page uses the same source image as the painting pages.
+The gallery page on all viewports uses the same source image as the painting pages.

-Content

-Much of the content comes from my own knowledge as an Art History major at the University of Sydney but has been researched for accuracy and references are listed on each page.